Rowman & Littlefield Publishers

 Unger, N. (2006).
 Gendered Approaches to Environmental Justice: An Historical Sampling In S. Washington, H. Goodall & P.C.
 Rosier (Ed.), Echoes from the Poisoned Well: Global Memories of Environmental Injustic.
 Rowman and Littlefield/Lexington Books, pp. 17-34.

-History of Gender Commons, Lesbian, Gay, Bisexual, and Transgender Studies Commons, Other History Commons, Social History Commons, United States History Commons, Women's History Commons, Women's Studies Commons
+History of Gender Commons, Lesbian, Gay, Bisexual, and Transgender Studies Commons, Other History Commons, Social History Commons, Social Justice Commons, United States History Commons, Women's History Commons, Women's Studies Commons